meaganrathjen/Recession_Analysis/README.md

     ![Cor PRIOR COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/correlations/corr_pre_covid.PNG)

-    During COVID: Not surprising, but more correlation than prior to COVID as the whole market moved in a similar direction.
-The S&P 500 was correlated with each portfolio at a minimum of .951 (Transportation) and at a maximum of .983 (Entertainment).
+    During COVID: The S&P 500 was positively correlated with each portfolio at a minimum of 0.951 (Transportation) and at a maximum of 0.983 (Entertainment).

     ![Cor During COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/correlations/corr_during_covid.PNG)

 - **Beta**

     Prior 2008: Not a surprise given the previous remarks on risk, but Tech had by far the highest Beta in this timeframe.
 Its highest point registered at ~2.29 and had a median Beta of 1.45.
 The remaining 4 portfolios all had similar median Beta’s ranging between 0.95 (Fast Food) and 1.22 (Transportation).
-This period had the widest range of Betas out of the four timeframes we looked at.
+This period had the widest range of Betas out of the four timeframes we analyzed.

     ![B PRIOR 2008](https://github.com/crcrawfo1/Project1/blob/main/Photos/beta_variability/variability_beta_pre_2008.PNG)

-    During 2008: Betas are more scattered than prior to the 2008 recession, but still relatively in line with each other.
+    During 2008: Betas are more scattered during than before the 2008 recession, but still relatively in line with each other.
 Tech and Transportation had the highest two median Betas (1.02 and 1.26 respectively).
 Fast Food had the lowest median Beta at 0.784.

     ![B During 2008](https://github.com/crcrawfo1/Project1/blob/main/Photos/beta_variability/variability_beta_during_2008.PNG)